sercankulcu/sercankulcu.github.io/_teaching/data-structures.md

 Chapter 1: Introduction to Data Structures
 ---

-Data structures are the backbone of computer science, providing a means of organizing and manipulating data in efficient and effective ways.
-In this chapter, we will provide an overview of data structures and their importance in computer engineering.
+Data structures are the backbone of computer science, providing a fundamental framework for organizing and manipulating data in efficient and effective ways.
+These structures serve as the architectural blueprints that underpin the development of algorithms and software applications.
+By carefully selecting and implementing appropriate data structures, we can optimize the storage, retrieval, and processing of data, ultimately improving the performance and functionality of our programs.

-* Overview of the course
-* What are data structures and why are they important?
-* Comparison of basic and advanced data structures

 * Sunum-Giriş <a href="http://sercankulcu.github.io/files/data_structures/slides/Bolum_01_Giris.pdf">[pdf]</a>
 * Lecture Notes <a href="http://sercankulcu.github.io/files/data_structures/Chapter_01_Introduction.pdf">[pdf]</a>